Ergodic Formalism for topological Attractors and historic behavior: Introduction

-Emphasizing again the importance of attractors, it was conjectured by Palis in 1995 (see \cite{Pa00,Pa2005}) that, in a compact smooth manifold, there is a dense set $D$ of differentiable dynamics such that, among other properties, any element of $D$ display finitely many (metrical) attractors whose union of basins of attraction has total probability in the ambient manifold.
+Emphasizing again the importance of attractors, it was conjectured by Palis in 1995 (see \cite{Pa00,Pa2005}) that, in a compact smooth manifold, there is a dense set $D$ of differentiable dynamics such that, among other properties, any element of $D$ display finitely many (metrical) attractors whose union of basins of attraction has total probability measure in the ambient manifold.
 This conjecture, known as the ``Palis Global Conjecture'' was built in such a way that, if proved to be true, one can then concentrate the attention on the description of the properties of these finitely many attractors and their basins of attraction to have an understanding on the whole system.
-In a finite-dimensional space, we observe the existence of a strong connection between topological and metrical attractors.
-Indeed, typically a metrical attractor is contained in a topological attractor and they are the same in many case.
+In a finite-dimensional space, we observe the existence of a strong connection between topological and metrical attractors (for instance, see Theorem~\ref{mainThojhgf} and Section~\ref{Connections}).
 Hence, the problem of existence and finiteness of topological attractors is also strongly related with Palis conjecture.